MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/troubleshooting-things-know-about-phones-tablets.md

  **Cause 2**: Check if you are using a preview build of Windows 8.1.
 So far this issue has only been reported with the preview version of Windows 8.1.

 #### Error message: "Sorry, something went wrong while initializing the app.
 Please try again, or restart the app."
  **Cause 1**: Permissions might not be set properly.
-See "Required privileges" in [Get started with Dynamics 365 for Customer Engagement apps for phones and Dynamics 365 for Customer Engagement apps for tablets](set-up-dynamics-365-for-phones-and-dynamics-365-for-tablets.md#BKMK_GetStartedTablets).
+See "Required privileges" in [Get started with Dynamics 365 for phones and Dynamics 365 for tablets](set-up-dynamics-365-for-phones-and-dynamics-365-for-tablets.md#BKMK_GetStartedTablets).

  **Cause 2**: See the following KB article: